-These oven mitts filled with cool gadgets, a food mix or an apron would make a cute gift for someone that likes to cook!
+Fill these cute oven mitts with cool gadgets, and give with a food mix or maybe even a matching apron for a great gift for someone that likes to cook!

 Cut out your pieces or cut out 9X14 rectangles

 Sew around mitt 1/4 inch from the edge.
 Trim and clip seams (especially between thumb and first finger).
 Sometimes I get a nicer look if I sew a really tight curve instead of pivoting between the thumb and first finger–it is a tricky spot.
-Zig zag, overcast or cut with pinking shears to finish seams.
+Zig zag, overcast, or cut the raw edges with pinking shears to finish seams.

 Turn right side out and apply seam binding around the bottom edge to finish.
 My plan was to use the HO HO HO I used for the lining and make my own binding, however the words were upside down and said OH OH OH (not what I was going for).
 Next time I am thinking some trim would really make it extra special.